 Dar Si Said Museum is the name of a museum located in Marrakech, the Red City of Morocco.
-It is by all accounts an utterly charming venue to visit, but with so many Marrakech tourist attractions to choose from, is it a place which should be on your list of must-see attractions?
+Even though you may not see this museum featured in many Egypt and Morocco Tours, it is by all accounts an utterly charming venue to visit.
+Still, with so many Marrakech tourist attractions to choose from, is it a place which should be on your list of must-see attractions?
 Continue reading to see if this is a place you would like to visit and explore during your stay in this fascinating city.

 Dar Si Said Museum is located inside an opulent old palace, and is essentially a monument to Morocco’s “master artisans” which were known as mâalems.
 It houses a stunning collection of artifacts, many of which are hundreds of years old.

 Marrakech is home to a number of museums, but many travelers who have visited several of them would agree that Dar Si Said is without question one of the best museums in the area.
 In short, visiting this museum could be likened to embarking on a short journey through time.

 Even though this museum is generally not featured in our current range of Egypt and Morocco Tours, we can add it to any one of our itineraries if requested.